 - ERP is a non-credit ( 0 credit hour) bearing course, SDS 3802: Experiential Learning.

-- Students must submit their ERP, Transcript Notation Recognition option application through their Handshake account prior to the close of the official DROP/ADD period for the Fall 2018 semester (August 30th, 2018 at 11:59 PM).
-Once the Career Center receives your application form, it will reviewed and students will be enrolled in the SDS 3802 course.
+- Students must submit their ERP, Transcript Notation Recognition option application through their Handshake account prior to the close of the official DROP/ADD period for the Spring 2019 semester (TBD).
+Once the Career Center receives your application form, it will be reviewed and students will be enrolled in the SDS 3802 course.

 - SDS 3802 is a hidden course; students are unable to self-register for SDS 3802 though Student Central.
 The Career Center automatically registers students for SDS 3802 after their ERP, Transcript Notation Recognition option application has been processed and approved through Handshake.